Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets

 The quantity $\epsilon_{\rm BMF} \left( n = \abs{\psi({\bf r})}^2 \right)$ is an energy functional accounting for beyond mean-field (BMF) effects.
 In order to compute it, we follow Ref.~\cite{Zin_2021}, where the BMF energy density is obtained for an homogeneous system with periodic boundary conditions on the $z$-axis, thus accounting approximately for the discretized excitations due to finite trapping effects.
-Remarkably, the scaling with the density depends on its value, since lower densities only populate the lowest excitation along the $z$-axis (meaning that the system is in the quasi two-dimensional limit) while higher densities yield the 3D result.
+Remarkably, the scaling law of $\epsilon_{\rm BMF}$ with the density depends on the density regime.
+This is because at lower densities only the lowest excitations along the $z$-axis are populated (meaning that the system is in the quasi two-dimensional limit) while higher densities yield the 3D scaling.
 In practice, if we denote by $n_{\rm lim}$ the limiting value of the density where the scaling changes, the BMF energy density can be fitted to~\cite{Zin_2021}

 The term $C_3 n^{5/2}$ is included in Eq.~\ref{fluc_1} with respect to the result of Ref.~\cite{Zin_2021} to improve the accuracy of the fit, while Eq.~\ref{fluc_2} shows the well-known density scaling in the 3D limit~\cite{Lima:2011eq, pelster12}.
 In the calculation for $\epsilon_{\rm BMF}$, we set the value of the length of the $z$-axis to $L_z = 4 l$, with $l$ the harmonic oscillator length of the trapping, and find $n_{\rm lim}$ numerically (see the Appendix~\ref{sec:dens_lim}).
 This density is an important parameter, as it helps to determine whether the system is effectively two or three-dimensional.
 When evaluating Eq.~\ref{energy}, we have to choose one of the two density functionals from Eqs.~\ref{fluc_1} and~\ref{fluc_2}.
 The choice is determined by the peak density of the converged ground state.
-We employ Eq.~\ref{fluc_1} if $n_{\rm peak} \lesssim n_{\rm lim}$ and Eq.~\ref{fluc_2} if $n_{\rm peak} \gg n_{\rm lim}$.
+We employ Eq.~\ref{fluc_1} if $n_{\rm peak} \lesssim n_{\rm lim}$ and Eq.~\ref{fluc_2} if $n_{\rm peak} \gg n_{\rm lim}$, with $n_{\rm peak}$ the peak (or maximum) 3D density.
 It can be seen numerically that the energy functional of Eq.~\ref{fluc_2} lays quantitatively very close (less than a few $\%$ away) to the standard LHY energy density correction in three dimensions given in Refs.~\cite{Lima:2011eq, pelster12}.